luizrsilveira1/streaming-bandwidth-calculator/README.md

 "index.html" and "example.js" are unnecessary files, provided as an exemple of how to use this library on your front-end project.

+"node-example.js" also is an unnecessary file, provided as an exemple of how to use this library on your Node.js project.

 ## Aditional info:

 This application utilizes a library to work:

 ### [bytes-and-bits-converter:](https://github.com/luizrsilveira1/bytes-and-bits-converter) A library to convert magnitudes

+## Changelog:

+### Last updates: [0.0.3] - 2023-03-27

+Fixing the dependencies path to work with Node.js right after NPM install.